Johnston, Pembrokeshire

-Johnston is a village, parish and community in the former hundred of Roose, Pembrokeshire, Wales, and a parish in the diocese of Diocese of St David's.
+Johnston is a village, parish and community in Pembrokeshire, Wales, and a parish in the diocese of Diocese of St Davids.

-It lies on the A4076 road approximately midway between Haverfordwest and the port of Milford Haven and is served by Johnston railway station.
+It lies on the A4076 road approximately midway between Haverfordwest and Milford Haven.
 Until the end of the 19th century, anthracite was mined here.
 The village is now a dormitory for Haverfordwest and Milford Haven.
 The parish church has the typical tall, slim castellated tower of churches in the largely English-speaking south of Pembrokeshire, sometimes known as "Little England beyond Wales".

-The village is just over 1 mile long and almost a mile wide from the furthest main points.
+Originally established as an agricultural settlement, Johnston developed significantly during the 19th and early 20th centuries due to anthracite coal mining.
+Today, it functions largely as a commuter village.

 History

 Johnston was founded as a small farming and mining village sometime before 1801 when 99 people lived in the village.
-Maps from 1579 show Johnston as an already established village.
+Maps from 1579 show Johnston as an already established parish.
 The population steadily grew to 600 in 1951 and almost doubled in the next 10 years to 1,133.
 Since then Johnston has had a steady population growth.